-Hanami in Japan is somewhat like a picnic where people bring food and drink and enjoy chatting with friends, sipping sake, writing poems, singing songs.
+Hanami in Japan is celebrated in many ways including picnic-style events where people bring food and drink and enjoy family outings, chatting with friends, sipping sake, writing poems, singing songs.
 One of the most popular foods is Dango, a chewy snack food made from rice flour.

 Tokyo Mayor Yukio Ozaki presented Japanese cherry trees to the Washington, D.C. on